The Sixth Extinction II: Amor Fati: Background

-In the sixth-season finale "Biogenesis", FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate a rock inscribed with Navajo writing found in Côte d'Ivoire.
-While examining it in Washington, D.C., Mulder hears ringing sounds and suffers several headaches.
-He turns to Agent Diana Fowley (Mimi Rogers), his former love interest, for help before his mental health rapidly deteriorates and he is transferred to a psychiatric hospital.
-Meanwhile, Scully heads to New Mexico to ask a dying Albert Hosteen (Floyd Red Crow Westerman) to translate what is on the rock: he discovers that the item includes passages from the Bible, and a map of the human genome.
+In the sixth-season finale "Biogenesis", FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate an artifact inscribed with Navajo writing found in Côte d'Ivoire.
+While examining it in Washington, D.C., Mulder hears ringing sounds and suffers severe headaches.
+He turns to Agent Diana Fowley (Mimi Rogers), his former partner, for help before his mental health rapidly deteriorates and he is transferred to a psychiatric hospital.
+Meanwhile, Scully heads to New Mexico to ask a dying Albert Hosteen (Floyd Red Crow Westerman) to translate what is on the artifact: he discovers that the item includes passages from the Bible, and a map of the human genome.

 In the seventh season premiere "The Sixth Extinction", Scully journeys to Côte d'Ivoire and discovers a wrecked alien spacecraft.
-After Scully examines the shards, she begins to believe that they hold the key to all of life's mysteries.
-Meanwhile, Mulder slips into a coma, and Assistant Director Walter Skinner (Mitch Pileggi) enlists the help of former Department of Defense agent Michael Kritschgau (John Finn) to determine what is wrong with Mulder.
+After she examines the artifacts, she begins to believe that they hold the key to all of life's mysteries.
+Meanwhile, Mulder slips into a coma, and Assistant Director Walter Skinner (Mitch Pileggi) enlists the help of former Department of Defense agent Michael Kritschgau (John Finn) to determine what is wrong with him.
 The two discover that while Mulder's condition has made him unresponsive, it has given him telepathic powers.
-Scully, working in Africa, witnesses several strange events relating to the wreck before returning to Washington.
+Scully, working in Africa, witnesses several strange events relating to the spacecraft before returning to Washington.

 Plot

-Teena Mulder (Rebecca Toolan) and The Smoking Man (William B. Davis) visit Mulder, who is paralyzed in a hospital.
-After administering a drug that cures his paralysis, the Smoking Man reveals himself to be Mulder's father and takes him from the hospital.
-Meanwhile, Kritschgau visits Scully and claims that Mulder's contact with the spacecraft shard has reawakened the extraterrestrial black oil with which he was infected three years previously; because he is infected with the virus, Mulder is proof of alien life.
+Teena Mulder (Rebecca Toolan) and The Smoking Man (William B. Davis) visit a still-hospitalized Mulder.
+After administering a drug that alleviates his paralysis, the Smoking Man reveals himself to be Mulder's father and takes him from the hospital.
+Meanwhile, Kritschgau visits Scully and claims that Mulder's contact with the artifact has reawakened the extraterrestrial black oil with which he was infected three years previously; because he is infected with the virus, Mulder is proof of alien life.
 Skinner, who has been looking for Mulder, tells Scully that Mulder's mother signed him out of the hospital.

-The Smoking Man takes Mulder to an unfamiliar neighborhood; inside a new home, he finds his former informant Deep Throat (Jerry Hardin).
-Deep Throat claims to have faked his own death to escape the burden he was under by being a part of the Syndicate, and he suggests that Mulder can now do the same.
+The Smoking Man takes Mulder to an unfamiliar neighborhood; inside a new home, he finds his former informant Deep Throat (Jerry Hardin), who claims to have faked his own death to escape the burden he was under by being a part of the Syndicate and suggests that Mulder do the same.
 Mulder meets Fowley, and the two have sex.

 On the hospital security tapes, Scully sees Mulder's mother talking to the Smoking Man but is unable to contact her.
-Scully receives a package containing a book on Native American beliefs, which describes how one man will prevent the impending apocalypse.
-Again visiting Kritschgau, she notices he has a stolen copy of her information on the alien spaceship.
+She receives a package containing a book on Native American spiritual beliefs, which describes how one man will prevent the impending apocalypse.
+Again visiting Kritschgau, she notices he has a stolen copy of her information on the wrecked spacecraft.
 After he admits hacking her computer, she deletes the files from his laptop.